NeoclassicVII/Metalbot-VII/README.md

 (C) Neoclassic VII

-Stage One: [complete]
+- Stage One: [complete]

-Stage Two: [in procces]
+- Stage Two: [in procces]

-Stage Three: ?
+- Stage Three: ?

-Stage Four: ?
+- Stage Four: ?

 ...

-WARNING: BETA VERSION!

-For the future updates:
+[For the future updates:]

 - Design work
 - New optons